Midlife Career Change: How to Reinvent Yourself

 3. Network inertia.
 Your current professional network reinforces your current identity.
 Ibarra found that career changers who built relationships in their target field before making the switch were significantly more successful than those who relied on existing contacts.
 New networks enable new identities — this is not optional, it is structural.

-The British Psychological Society identifies midlife career transitions as an opportunity to realign work with personal values — not a crisis to survive.
-Their research suggests that people who frame career change as movement toward something meaningful (rather than escape from something intolerable) are more likely to sustain the effort through the difficult middle phase of transition.
+Organizational psychology research identifies midlife career transitions as an opportunity to realign work with personal values — not a crisis to survive.
+Studies consistently show that people who frame career change as movement toward something meaningful (rather than escape from something intolerable) are more likely to sustain the effort through the difficult middle phase of transition.

 Before committing time and money, run small experiments to validate your direction.